ibm-js/deliteful/docs/Button.md

 * `label`: the label to display in the button;
 * `iconClass`: DOM class to apply to a DOM node before the label in order to render an icon;
-* `showLabel`: set it to true so that the button only displays an icon (especially usefull for buttons in toolbars).
+* `showLabel`: set it to true so that the button only displays an icon (especially useful for buttons in toolbars).

 The `disabled` attribute is also supported, in order to disable the button.
 A disabled button appears as disabled and does not emit any event when clicked.